 Mobile has become the core of a user’s life, owing to which users’ expectations have also risen.
 Thanks to better mobile connectivity, and the rise of apps; however, with businesses not evolving at the same rate as the customer’s evolving demands and expectations, user engagement, therefore, requires considerable attention.

-5 key factors to consider to choose between Android or iOS development
+5 key factors to consider to choose between Android vs iOS development

-While both the platforms have their merits and demerits, however, in order to decide whether to launch your app on Android or iOS first, there are five key factors you need to consider:
+While both the platforms have their merits and demerits, however, in order to decide whether to launch your app on Android vs iOS first, there are five key factors you need to consider:

 One must figure out who is the target audience before building an MVP.
 Once you know who your target audience is, you need to figure out which platform to choose.